XiaoMi/themis/readme.md

 ### run example code

-1. currently, themis depends on hbase 0.94.21 with hadoop.version=2.0.0-alpha.
-We need download source code of hbase 0.94.21 and install in maven local repository by(in the directory of hbase 0.94.21):
+1. this branch depends on hbase 0.98.5 with hadoop.version=2.2.0.
+We need download source code of hbase 0.98.5 and install in maven local repository by(in the directory of hbase 0.98.5):

-     mvn clean install -DskipTests -Dhadoop.profile=2.0
+     mvn clean install -DskipTests -P hadoop-2.0

 2. install themis in maven local repository(in the directory of themis):

      mvn clean install -DskipTests

-3. start a standalone HBase cluster(0.94.21 with hadoop.version=2.0.0-alpha) and make sure themis-coprocessor is loaded as above steps.
+3. start a standalone HBase cluster(0.98.5 with hadoop.version=2.2.0) and make sure themis-coprocessor is loaded as above steps.

 4. run "org.apache.hadoop.hbase.themis.example.Example.java" by: